Application for admission to the department consists of the following:

 also be discussed.

 - Three letters of reference from people who know your academic or professional work.
-Letters will be submitted according to the Graduate School's requirements.
-These requirements can be found at:
+Letters are submitted electronically according to the Graduate School's requirements.
+These requirements can be found at: http://info.gradsch.wisc.edu/admin/admissions/elorinstructions.html.
+If you are having difficulties using the electronic submission system, contact the admissions coordinator, Emily Reynolds.

 The checklist of things that must be sent to the Graduate School